wjzijderveld/server/DEVELOPMENT.md

 ==================================

 ## 📝 Prerequisites
-* ffmpeg (minimum version 5, version 6 recommended), must be available in the path so install at OS level
+* ffmpeg (minimum version 6.1, version 7 recommended), must be available in the path so install at OS level
-* Python 3.11 is minimal required (or check the pyproject for current required version)
+* Python 3.11 is minimal required, 3.12 recommended (or check the pyproject for current required version)
 * [Python venv](https://docs.python.org/3/library/venv.html)

 We recommend developing on a (recent) MacOS or Linux machine.